mthh/poters/README.md

     -s, --scale <SCALE>
             Resolution of the output in kilometers as ResoLat-ResoLon.
     -w, --window=<SCALE>
-            Coordinate of the visualisation window, given in degrees as minimum latitude,minimum longitude,maximum latitude,maximum longitude
+            Coordinate of the visualisation window, given in degrees as: minimum latitude,minimum longitude,maximum latitude,maximum longitude
 ```

-### Example usage :
+#### Example usage:
 ```
 poters --input tests/data_1.in \
         --output output.json \